Efficient implementation of quantum signal processing via the adiabatic-impulse model: An algorithm for converting QSP parameters to AIM

 \section{An algorithm for converting QSP parameters to AIM}

 Here, we present a method for aligning the phases of the QSP sequence with those in AIM.
-We develop an algorithm to adapt QSP phases for AIM, which provides the experimental inputs—amplitude, frequency, and timings—needed for the direct realization of the QSP sequence on an experimental device with LZSM-type evolution, using the method of determining parameters from AIM \cite{Ryzhov_2024}.
+We develop an algorithm to adapt QSP phases for AIM, which provides the experimental inputs—amplitude, frequency, and timings—needed for the direct realization of the QSP sequence on an experimental device with LZSM-type evolution \cite{Campbell2020}, using the method of determining driving parameters for AIM \cite{Ryzhov_2024}.

-We now consider a harmonic signal that is linear in the vicinity of the anti-crossing region, meaning it corresponds to analytical solutions for the probability of an LZSM transition and results in the LZSM transition probability.
+The harmonic signal $\varepsilon(t)=-A\cos\omega t$ is linear in the vicinity of the anti-crossing region, meaning it corresponds to analytical solutions for the probability of an LZSM transition and results in the LZSM transition probability.
 From Eq.~(\ref{mod_prob}) we have